Malloway00/AEON-Unity/README.md

 **ÆON is a hybrid linguistic simulation environment combining academic-grade language evolution modeling, creative worldbuilding tools, and a fully integrated offline AI ecosystem.**
 This repository serves as a **showcase, documentation hub, and branding archive** for AEON.
-The full application is available on itch.io → [Æ.O.N. - The Analytical Engine of Origin and Narrative](https://malloway.itch.io/aeon)
+The full application is available on itch.io → [Æ.O.N: The Analytical Engine of Origin and Narrative](https://malloway.itch.io/aeon)

 ---